jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 ### Changes from Assignment#3

 The controller re-factor focused on separating all non-universal functions into appropriate modules, and moving each of these functionality bundles into its own class, which extend the Controller class.
 Necessitated by this modification was a few changes to the interaction between View and Controller.
 Most Scenes in View have a corresponding Sub-Controller: a class which extends controller and thus contains all necessary public utility functionality as well as all specific use functions relevant to the view in questions.
 Some views share a specialized controller: For example, the AdminHub and BasicHub client views are both controlled by HubController.

+We've also introduced logging.
+The specs and properties set for the logger can be seen in logging\Logging.java.
+We elected for a single logger to be used by the entire system for simplicity's sake.
+Logs are stored indefinitely, and most recent ones are displayed to admins when they log in.

 ### System UML